 New business models and new technologies need to enter the market without unnecessary barriers;

 We need less siloed energy market thinking and a more ‘whole of market’ approach to ensure reforms do not result in trade-offs in one part of the energy market only to then have negative outcomes in another;

 The supplier hub model has for the past 20 years been successful in helping to ensure that consumer responsibility is not forgotten.
 However, it is clear there will be future market innovations which this model may struggle to adequately support;

 As we consider the energy market of the future, we must place the consumer at the reform epicentre, making sure the consumer does not slip between the ‘service’ and ‘consumer protection’ gap; and

 The retail market should work for all, including those consumers that choose to be actively engaged and those that do not.

 Please come join us at our Breakfast Session on 18th April 2018, targeting innovators and challenger brands.
 We want to learn from you about the difficulties you face, to explore the challenges and ideas that may help frame a new market governance future.
 If you are interested please contact us at: Transformation@gemserv.com

-Tony is the Head of Transformation for Gemserv, bringing over 30 years of energy market experience, including the management of...
+Tony is the Head of Strategy for Gemserv, bringing over 30 years of energy market experience, including the management of...
 Read More From Tony Thornton

 Our Latest Insights.